andyprowl/ape/Infrastructure/Documentation/docs/Backlog.md

 - Extract Rendering::ShapeDrawer out of World::Shape, move the contents of World::Shape into Model
+- Try glPushDebugGroup/glPopDebugGroup to mark rendering steps
 - Optimization hints
- - Let Blinn-Phong fragment shader only receive lights that are turned on
-  - This way we do not need to perform the conditional on the GPU, which is a performance issue
+ - Use texture compression
+ - Define an additional drawer that puts EBO and VBO in a single buffer (requires design change in Glow, currently EBO/VBO distinction is enforced at type system level)
- - Skip point light if point is out of reach (determine radius based on attenuation)
+ - Skip point light in B-P shader if point is out of reach (determine radius based on attenuation)
  - Use instancing for drawing several instances at once (e.g. ground/wall tiles)
+ - Use indirect rendering for issuing all drawing commands into a single batch
  - Do not regenerate shadow maps at every frame, only when the light moves or a shadow caster moves within the light's frustum/range
- - Store all materials in a single UBO and pass in only the material index to reference material
  - Use samplers for linear atan() (exp()?) interpolation instead of relying on computation in shader
  - Replace expensive fragment shader ops (e.g. pow()?) with sampling from 1D texture
 - Troubleshoot issue with Sponza model, likely due to normal mapping